DFHack/build-env/README.md

 ## Known issues

-- ccache is disabled for Mac OS X cross compilation until I can figure out what's causing it to break.
 - Debug builds are broken on the MSVC image.
 Release builds work properly.
+The `dfhack-configure` script automatically overrides RelWithDebInfo to Release.

 ## Contents